MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 {{< tab "Privatelink">}}

 {{< note >}}
-Materialize provides Terraform modules for both [MSK cluster](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) and [self-managed Kafka clusters](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) which can be used to create the target groups for each Kafka broker (step 1), the network load balancer (step 2), the TCP listeners (step 3) and the VPC endpoint service (step 5).
+Materialize provides Terraform modules for both [Amazon MSK clusters](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) and [self-managed Kafka clusters](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) which can be used to create the target groups for each Kafka broker (step 1), the network load balancer (step 2), the TCP listeners (step 3) and the VPC endpoint service (step 5).
 {{< /note >}}